ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 ## Size benefits

 This cuts down the amount of transmitted bytes considerably.
-As an example, a _old_ contact message clocks in at roughly 434 bytes (JSON without whitespace, sequence in the hundreds range).
+As an example, a _old_ contact message weighs in at roughly 434 bytes (JSON without whitespace, sequence in the hundreds range).
 Encoding a contact message with this, results in 289 bytes, 119 of which are still JSON.
 This overhead is small for longer posts but still wanted to mention it.
 The main driver of this reduction is the binary encoding of the references and being able to omit the field names.
 Converting content to a binary encoding would reduce it further but as stated above would require strict schemas for every type.

 ## How long lived this will be?